Login

 The biggest component of your total quartz countertops cost is the price of the engineered quartz slabs themselves.
 Prices range from $40 to more than $100 per square foot depending on the brand, color patterns, and thickness.
 Thicker slabs over 3 cm and premium designer colors or patterns cost more.

 You can expect to spend around $50 to $70 per square foot for most mid-range quartz countertop slabs from leading brands like Caesarstone, Cambria, Silestone, and Vicostone.
-The total cost obviously goes up the more surface area you need old countertops to cover.
+The total cost increases with the surface area needing coverage.

 Installation Costs